Chefs Notes

 Chicken Cacciatore is a classic dish with loads of flavour.
 Today I am going to show you how to make this classic chicken recipe in 35 minutes from start to finish.
 But first, you may be wondering, what exactly is Chicken Cacciatore?
 That's a great question.
 Let's answer that, then get to cooking.

-What exactly is Chicken Cacciatore?
+What Exactly Is Chicken Cacciatore?

 Cacciatore means "hunter-style."
 Imagine you live in the Italian countryside.
 You've been out all morning hunting rabbits or birds.
 You come home with a big appetite and some small game.
 What do you make to eat?
 Well, you use whatever kind of meat you have: chicken, rabbit, quail, pheasant, whatever it might be.
 You sear it in a pan, add some onions, garlic, maybe bell peppers, a bit of wine, some herbs and tomatoes, then you cook it nice and slow for an hour or two.
 That is cacciatore, and that is what we are going to make.
 The only difference is that instead of doing it in one or two hours, we are going to make our chicken cacciatore in thirty-five minutes.